'NMC has become the label of choice for every aficionado of contemporary British music' – The Times

 NMC is an equal opportunities organisation, and staff, trustees and NMC's Patrons are recruited from all backgrounds.
 NMC’s trustees continue to review the organisation’s diversity policy over all areas.

 NMC is a small charity which is unable to record or promote all works submitted to it and the absence of a composer from our catalogue or the Music Map is not to be taken as a judgment of lack of merit.

 NMC 2012-13 Annual Review

 Partnership working is a growth area for NMC as we seek to broaden our audience base and expand our artistic horizons.
-In 2011-12, we began a series of recordings devised and produced in collaboration with the London Sinfonietta, and worked for the first time with the Hallé; and NMC was the Digital Partner of the PRS for Music Foundation New Music 20x12 project, digitally releasing the 20 works commissioned for the Cultural Olympiad initiative.
+In 2011-12, we began a series of recordings devised and produced in collaboration with the London Sinfonietta, and worked for the first time with the Hallé; and NMC was the Digital Partner of the PRS for Music Foundation New Music 20x12 and New Music Biennial projects, digitally releasing the works commissioned for the initiatives.
 Our partners include: